VMML/vmmlib/RELNOTES.md

 ## Known Issues

-* SVD LAPACK wrapper: TODO RAFA
-* Memory Mapping for windows to be tested
+* memory Mapping for windows to be tested
-* Test for slerp is not yet implemented
+* test for slerp and matrix validators are not yet implemented
-* Tests that depend on rand() are deactivated: they may break with different stdlib versions
+* tests that depend on rand() are deactivated: they may break with different stdlib versions
-* Test class for matrix validators are needed
+* tests that depend on LAPACK and BLAS are not fully supported for Windows

 ## Planned Future Extensions